 I provide a safe, warm and compassionate environment offering a personal and caring relationship for each and every one of my patients.
 I understand that caring and nurturing are just as important to your success as medicine and procedures.

 Treatment usually involes both partners.
-For women, fortnightly acupuncture alongside a customised Chinese herbal medicine and supplement prescription is most commonly recommended.
+For women, fortnightly acupuncture alongside a customised Chinese herbal medicine and supplement prescription is most commonly recommended to optimise reproductive health.

-Traditional Chinese medicine (TCM) has a long history related to infertility, as far back as 200 AD herbs were documented as being used to treat infertility and miscarriage.
+Traditional Chinese medicine (TCM) has a long history related to fertility, as far back as 200 AD herbs were documented as being used to treat fertility and miscarriage.
 Recent research has demonstrated the effectiveness of combining TCM and western medical treatments such as IVF procedures.

 Regulates menstrual cycles

 Improves ovarian function; encourages production of follicles; enhances their quality

 Improves blood flow to ovaries and uterus